20001LastOrder/ConStrainSolver/README.md

 * Validate the generated LLM outputs
-    * Note: this (1) reads the generated .csv file, (2) validates it line by line and (3) generates a new file which is a copy of the .csv file, extended with a validation column checking whetherthe generated strings actually satify the constraints
+    * Note: this (1) reads the generated .csv file, (2) validates it line by line and (3) generates a new file which is a copy of the .csv file, extended with a validation column checking whether the generated strings actually satisfy the constraints
     * Note that the file it will read to find the llm outputs is computed from the `output_path`, `llm` and `use_variable_name` arguments, s for the `llm` approach.
 ```bash
 python -m scripts.run_evaluation input_path=outputs/llm_with_validation/2025-02-28_15-52-28/gpt-4o-mini.csv
 ```

-* Run an SMT solver:
+* Run a SMT solver:
 ```bash
 python -m scripts.run_generation --approach smt --file_path=constraint_files/constraints.csv --output_path results/smt --smt_solver=z3
 ```